My Golden Keys for Buying Your First Home Series

 Go with the flow!
-If you are starting your search in December, January or August, be prepared that there won’t be quite as many homes to see.
+If you are starting your search in November through January or August, be prepared that there won’t be quite as many homes to see.
 If you have the luxury of open timing, you can be patient and wait it out until March, April, May or June, when you’ll have plenty to choose from, however, there will be more buyers active during those seasons as well.

 That’s why you don’t want to get frustrated or give up on your dream to own a home if it’s simply timing that’s not on your side.

 There are exceptions to every rule, so if you want to know what to expect for your own home search, get in touch and I’ll help you through it all.
 It’s not one-size-fits-all and there are not hard rules, just trends to keep in mind.

 Let me know what you are looking for and where you would like to live.
 I can help you get you started on your search and then we can fine-tune it to your needs and budget.
 That way you’ll know what to expect and avoid any anxiety about your missing out on the right home for you.

 Take a breath, get centered and remember to have FUN as you ride the wave of this exciting NorCal market!
 Let me show you how!

 Next up in My Golden Keys for Buying Your First Home series is a must-read – What NEVER to Do Before Buying a Home.
 These tips will save you a lot of grief!

 I’m Grace and I'm here to help small business owners, side-hustlers and self-employed people buy their first home or investment property in Sacramento and the Sierra Foothills!

 Get to Know Me